KivalEvan/BeatSaber-JSMap/README.md

 General-purpose Beat Saber beatmap scripting library using [Deno](https://deno.land/) with [TypeScript](https://www.typescriptlang.org/), fully-typed schema and flexible tool designed to ease scripting development surrounding beatmap while providing high implementation detail regarding the beatmap.
+It ensures the safety and correctness of the code unless explicitly stated by the user, and verify the beatmap integrity.

 ---